Perioral Dermatitis: Symptoms, Diagnosis & Treatment

 Perioral dermatitis can also sometimes be caused by seborrheic dermatitis or contact dermatitis, which is why it is important to consult a dermatologist to confirm the diagnosis and indicate the most appropriate treatment.

-Treatment of perioral dermatitis involves the use of ointments prescribed by the dermatologist, such as metronidazole or clindamycin.
+Treatment of perioral dermatitis involves the use of ointments prescribed by a dermatologist, such as metronidazole or clindamycin.
 These help to reduce the inflammation and discomfort.

-However, if the ointments are not effective, the doctor may prescribe oral antibiotics with anti-inflammatory properties, such as tetracycline or doxycycline.
+However, if the ointments are not effective, a doctor may prescribe oral antibiotics with anti-inflammatory properties, such as doxycycline.
 These are typically taken for prolonged periods, ranging from 2 to 3 months.

 Ointments for perioral dermatitis

-Ointments for perioral dermatitis that are initially prescribed for treatment will typically contain metronidazole, clindamycin, erythromycin, sulfur or azelaic acid in their composition.
-It may take a few weeks before they take any noticeable effect.
+Ointments initially prescribed for perioral dermatitis treatment usually contain metronidazole, clindamycin, erythromycin, sulfur, or azelaic acid.
+It may take a few weeks to see any noticeable effect.

-Sometimes the dermatologist may also prescribe the use of oral antibiotics at the beginning of treatment to reduce skin inflammation more quickly.
+Sometimes a dermatologist may also prescribe the use of oral antibiotics at the beginning of treatment to reduce skin inflammation more quickly.

 Furthermore, it is important to avoid using ointments containing corticosteroids when treating perioral dermatitis, as they can worsen symptoms.

-- Try to identify possible triggers of dermatitis, such as heat, wind, sunlight, moisturizing creams, skin cleansers or toothpastes
+• Identifying possible triggers, such as heat, wind, sunlight, moisturizing creams, skin cleansers, or toothpastes;

-- Avoid using products that may be worsening dermatitis, especially until the peeling and redness of the skin improves
+• Avoiding use of products that may be worsening dermatitis, especially until the peeling and redness of the skin improves;

-- Wear caps and sunglasses to protect your skin from the sun
+• Wearing hats and sunglasses to protect your skin from the sun;

-- Avoid hot environments, and keep the house airy and ventilated
+• Avoiding hot environments, and keeping the house airy and ventilated.

 Additionally, compresses with boric acid water, thermal water or iced chamomile tea, which have anti-inflammatory properties, can also be recommended to complement the treatment recommended by the dermatologist.